Atoofa21/Web-Development/README.md

 Fetching Data from an public API (weather) and display the data dynamically on the webpage is seen in indexx.html, stylee.css,scriptt.js, Open Weather app: https://openweathermap.org/api, sing up for free, go to API keys (section) create key with a name copy the key and paste it in javascript file.
 A responsive portfolio is built using index4.html, styyle.css, scrippt.js.
 Creation of interactive interfaces that allow users to filter and sort data.
 A product page is build  where users can filter items by categories like price and name  and sort them based on criteria like rating using indexa.html, styless.css, scripthh.js.
+An E-commerce site is built using indexxe.html, sscript.html, stylle.css which consists of categories like clothing, accessories etc.
+Creation of a Blog website titled "Incredible India" consists of various tourism places in India is seen in "inddex.html","styley.css","scrript.js"